 Tour de Dovre is approximately 130 kilometers long.
 Most people choose to ride in the direction of Dombås-Hjerkinn-Folldal-Grimsdalen-Dovre.
 The reason we went the opposite direction was to try to ride the whole route in one day.
 For such a long ride, we felt it was a good idea to do most of the climb early in the day.
 Also, by going counter-clockwise, we had the option of taking the train back from Hjerkinn to Dombås if the trip turned out to be too long to complete in one day.

 Due to the length of Tour de Dovre, many choose to stay overnight along the way.
-Conveniently located accommodations along the route are Grimsdalshytta or Hjerkinn Fjellstue (there are also several other options).
+Conveniently located accommodations along the route are Toftemo Turiststasjon, Grimsdalshytta, Trolltun Gjestegård, Furuhaugli and Hjerkinn Fjellstue.

 To complete Tour de Dovre in one day, you should either have an above average fitness level or ride an electric bike.
 One of us did the trip on a road bike, and the other rode an electric bike.
 We brought an extra battery for the e-bike and used as little battery as possible along the way.
 Two fully charged batteries were enough for us, but this will vary with the battery capacity of different bikes.
 Along the route, there are charging opportunities at Grimsdalshytta and Hjerkinn Fjellstue.

 Most types of bicycles can be used for Tour de Dovre, as the surface is generally smooth and easy to ride on.
 The road bike we used had 25 mm wide tires that worked well and resisted punctures.
 No matter what type of bike you use, make sure to bring a puncture repair set.